Energy in Vietnam: Oil

-According to government statistics, in the period 2012–2017 crude oil exports were always more than imports, with an average export volume of 8.3 million tons/year, while imports averaged only about 750 thousand tons/year.
+According to government statistics, in the period 2012–2017, crude oil exports were always more than imports, with an average export volume of 8.3 million tons/year, while imports averaged only about 750 thousand tons/year.

 In 2018, the whole country exported 3.96 million tons of crude oil, down 41.8% from 2017 and less than half of the annual exports of crude oil in the period of 2012–2017.
-At the same time, imports reached 5.17 million tons, more than 4 times the figure of 1.18 million tons in 2017 and 7 times more than the annual import figure for the period 2012–2017.
+At the same time, imports reached 5.17 million tons, more than 4 times the figure of 1.18 million tons in 2017, and 7 times more than the annual import figure for the period 2012–2017.

 In January and February 2019 the whole country imported more than 1.462 million tons of crude oil (worth US$635.4 million), an increase of more than 16 times in volume and 14 times in value from the same period in 2018.
 The reason for the sharp increase is the oil demand for production by the Nghi Sơn Refinery.

 Oil production in many wells is declining naturally, due to exploitation for too long.
 In addition, the increase in reserves is so low that from 2018 to 2025, oil production will decrease steadily every year by 10% – equivalent to more than 2 million tons.
 Lack of capital is the main reason that PVN has not been able to boost oil and gas exploration activities in the past years to increase reserves.
 The increased output to compensate for the exploitation has reduced to a worrying level, affecting the sustainable development of Vietnam's oil and gas industry.
 Only a few years from 2018, the total oil and gas production will be only 1/3 of the current production.

-Natural gas

-According to the 2018 report of the MOIT, production of natural gas has increased gradually from 2011 to 2016, but has decreased slightly in 2017 when only reached 9.8 billion m3.

-First half of 2018, natural gas exploitation was estimated at 5.3 billion m3, up 1%; liquefied gas was estimated at 437.6 thousand tons, up 18.5% compared to the same period in 2017.
-Natural gas production was likely to not increase in 2018 when output by the end of 10 months of 2018 reaches 8.39 billion m3.
-That shows the overall picture of the mining industry in general, the gas industry in particular is increasingly gaining development, basically meeting the requirements, there is no shortage of supply.

-However, after 2020, Vietnam's natural gas fields will decline and it is necessary to import tens of billions of cubic meters of liquefied petroleum gas (LPG) to supply power plants.
-Current gas fields are sufficient to meet 100% of domestic demand, but will begin to decline from 2022.